Roger Noble Burnham: Personal

 Burnham married writer Eleanor Howard Waring (1868-1959), on June 18, 1909.
 Their honeymoon trip in a hot air balloon made the front page of The New York Times.

 He and his wife moved to Hawaii in June 1917.
 She founded an amateur theatre group in Honolulu, the "Lanai Players," and directed the productions.
 The couple left Hawaii in 1922, and lived in Berkeley, California for a couple years, before settling in Los Angeles.
 Burnham found the view from Griffith Park inspiring, and built a studio "in a little dead-end place, perched almost on the Observatory grounds."

 Burnham was a religious man, and in 1951, "outlined a plan before his city's religious leaders in which he proposed to place a 150-ft. statue of the smiling Jesus upon a mountain towering over Hollywood."
 The project was never built.

 Eleanor and Roger Burnham were married for 50 years, until her death in 1959.
 He died three years later, in Los Angeles, following an extended illness.
-Both were cremated, and their ashes are located at Forest Hills Cemetery in Jamaica Plain, Massachusetts.